danirus/buildbot-sample-conf/django-simple/README.md

 #### 3.2.3 Create the post-receive hook

 Create a new file ``post-receive`` in the server's git repository.
 Copy the ``post-receive`` file (in the same directory as this very README.md file) in ``/home/git/django-sample-project.git/hooks/``.
-The post-receive hook runs a buildbot script that notifies buildbot on repository changes:
+The post-receive hook runs a buildbot script that notifies buildbot when changes hit the repository:

     #!/bin/bash
     while read oldrev newrev refname